Roger Hedgecock

 Roger Allan Hedgecock (born May 2, 1946) is an American politician and conservative talk radio host, who served as 30th mayor of San Diego between May 1983 and December 1985.
 His show is syndicated by Radio America.

-Early life
+Early life and education

-Hedgecock was born in Compton, California.
-When Hedgecock was 10 years old, his family moved to the Loma Portal area of San Diego.
-His father was unable to work because of illness.
-The family faced tough times, and the younger Hedgecock worked various jobs in his youth.
-Since his youth, he has been an avid surfer.

 He graduated from the Roman Catholic-affiliated St. Augustine High School.
 He received a bachelor's degree from University of California, Santa Barbara in 1968 and a Juris Doctor degree from University of California, Hastings College of the Law in 1971.
-He practiced law and became city attorney for Del Mar, California, in 1974.

-Hedgecock was not qualified for military service during the Vietnam War for medical reasons.
-His severe acne caused him to be rated first 1-Y and then 4-F.
+Hedgecock was not qualified for military service during the Vietnam War for medical reasons: his severe acne caused him to be rated first 1-Y and then 4-F.